Caregivers - Practices

 Hygiene & Cleanliness

-a) Wash the play materials daily to keep them clean.
+a) Washes the play materials daily to keep them clean.

-b) Disposes the feacal matter of the children safely.
+b) Disposes of the feacal matter of the children safely.

 c) Cleans the toilet everyday, flushes it after every use.

-d) Clean all daily-use items such as utensils, handwashing bucket, tub, dining mats, and bibs after use.
+d) Cleans all daily-use items such as utensils, handwashing bucket, tub, dining mats, and bibs after use.

-e) Clean the kitchen slab, gas stove, and playing area, tables, door knobs, daily, keeping all utensils in a fixed place.
+e) Cleans the kitchen slab, gas stove, and playing area, tables, door knobs, daily, keeping all utensils in a fixed place.

 f) Promotes mothers to wash hands before breast feeding and providing feeding to the children.